Interval hypergraphic lattices: Introduction

 The \defn{hypergraphic poset}~$P_\HH$ is the transitive closure of the skeleton of~$\simplex_\HH$ oriented in the direction~$\b{\omega} \eqdef (n, n-1, \dots, 2, 1) - (1, 2, \dots, n-1, n) = (n-1, n-3, \dots, 3-n, 1-n)$.
 For instance, \begin{itemize} \item if~$\HH = \binom{[n]}{2}$ is the complete graph (or any hypergraph containing it), then~$\simplex_\HH$ is the \defn{permutahedron} and $P_\HH$ is the \defn{weak order on permutations}, \item if~$\HH = \set{[i,j]}{1 \le i \le j \le n}$ is the complete interval hypergraph, then~$\simplex_\HH$ is \mbox{J.-L.~Loday's} \defn{associahedron}~\cite{ShniderSternberg,Loday} and~$P_\HH$ is the \defn{Tamari lattice on binary trees}~\cite{Tamari}. \end{itemize}

+Further important examples of hypergraphic polytopes include graphical zonotopes, graph associahedra~\cite{CarrDevadoss}, nestohedra~\cite{FeichtnerSturmfels,Postnikov}, multiplihedra~\cite{Stasheff-HSpaces, SaneblidzeUmble-diagonals, Forcey-multiplihedra, ArdilaDoker, ChapotonPilaud}, and constrainahedra~\cite{BottmanPoliakova, ChapotonPilaud}, and other examples given below.
+Hypergraphic polytopes belong to the more general class of \defn{deformed permutahedra} (\aka \defn{generalized permutahedra}~\cite{Postnikov}, or \defn{polymatroids}~\cite{Edmonds}).
+The later are all deformations of the permutahedron, \ie all polytopes whose normal fan coarsen the braid arrangement, and are all obtained as Minkowski sums and differences of faces of the standard simplex.
+Among those, the hypergraphic polytopes are those which can be constructed using only Minkowski sums of faces of the standard simplex.

-In view of these two examples, we would like to characterize the hypergraphs~$\HH$ for which $P_\HH$ is a lattice, a distributive lattice, a semidistributive lattice, a congruence-uniform lattice, a \mbox{(semi-)lattice} quotient of the weak order on permutations, etc. These questions were settled in~\cite{Pilaud-acyclicReorientationLattices} for graphical zonotopes (\ie when~$\HH \subseteq \binom{[n]}{2}$), and also partially studied in~\cite{BarnardMcConville} for graph associahedra~\cite{CarrDevadoss} (\ie when~$\HH$ is the set of all subsets of vertices that induce a connected subgraph of a fixed graph on~$[n]$).
+In view of the two above examples, we would like to characterize the hypergraphs~$\HH$ for which~$P_\HH$ is a lattice, a distributive lattice, a semidistributive lattice, a congruence-uniform lattice, a \mbox{(semi-)lattice} quotient of the weak order on permutations, etc. These questions were settled in~\cite{Pilaud-acyclicReorientationLattices} for graphical zonotopes and in~\cite{ChapotonPilaud} for multiplihedra and constrainahedra.
+In contrast, they were only partially answered in~\cite{BarnardMcConville} for graph associahedra~\cite{CarrDevadoss}, and still remain largely open for nestohedra~\cite{FeichtnerSturmfels, Postnikov}.